 The health and safety of its students, faculty and staff are primary concerns at Wake Forest University.
 For this reason, all individuals traveling internationally on Wake Forest funds must submit a set of forms to the Center for Global Programs and Studies (GPS).
 This includes individuals traveling to international conferences, international research trips, international trips funded through grants, etc. All required forms must be submitted at least one month before individual travel begins.
 Wake Forest will not disburse funds for international travel until the required forms have been submitted.

-WFU prohibits travel to countries where the U.S. Department of State has issued a travel warning unless prior approval has been obtained from the Center for Global Programs and Studies.
-A current list of travel warnings is available at www.travel.state.gov.
-Faculty, staff and students may submit a request to travel to a country with a travel warning, but should be aware that such requests require additional time for review and that approval of such requests is never automatic.
+WFU prohibits travel to countries where the U.S. Department of State has Travel Advisories of Level 3 (Reconsider Travel) and Level 4 (Do Not Travel) unless prior approval has been obtained from GPS.
+A current list of travel advisories is available at www.travel.state.gov.
+Faculty, staff and students may submit a request to travel to a country with a designated Level 3 (Reconsider Travel) or Level 4 (Do Not Travel), but should be aware that such requests require additional time for review and that approval of such requests is never automatic.

 If you are a faculty or staff member and are leading a group of faculty or staff members abroad, please click here for more information.

 If you are a spouse, partner, or child (or any other person accompanying a WFU faculty member, staff, or student), please click here for the required Assumption of Risk and Release agreement.

 All students, faculty, and staff traveling internationally for Wake Forest University are required to have international insurance.